pistolphat/resume-node-js/readme.md

-Short resume description of myself and contact.
+Description of my name and contact information.